 Vanguard MSCI Australian Small Companies Index ETF (ASX:VSO)

 Vanguard MSCI Australian Small Companies Index ETF (ASX:VSO) seeks to track the MSCI Australian Shares Small Cap Index.
-With a MER of .3%, its one of the more expensive ETFs, and as of March 20 its 1,3 and 5 year returns are -21.24%, -1.81% and 1.84%.
+With a MER of .30%, it’s one of the more expensive ETFs.

 Vanguard offer a number of international share ETFs through the Australian Securities Exchange.
 These can be bought or traded like any other Australian share, however they can be domiciled overseas meaning there may be some extra paperwork come tax time for your accounting.

 Vanguard Ethically Conscious International Shares Index Fund (ASX:VESG) tracks the FTSE developed ex Australia ex non-renewable energy/Vice products/Weapons in Australian dollars.
-The one year return as of March 2020 is 8.48%, with a management fee of .18%
+It has a management fee of .18%.

 Vanguard Emerging Markets Shares Index Fund (ASX:VGE) tracks the MSCI emerging markets index (with net dividends reinvested) in AUD.
-It has a whopper of a MER at .56% and its 1,3 and 5 year returns are -4.86%, 5.37% and 3.7% respectively (as of March 2020)
+It has a whopper of a MER at .48%!

 Vanguard International Small Companies Index Fund (ASX: VISM)

-Vanguard International Small Companies Index Fund (ASX:VISM) tracks the MSCI world ex-Australia small cap index. with a MER of .32%, its one year return (as of March 2020) was -9.63%
+Vanguard International Small Companies Index Fund (ASX:VISM) tracks the MSCI world ex-Australia small cap index, with a MER of .32%.

-Vanguard FTSE Europe Shares ETF (ASX:VEQ) tracks the FTSE developed Europe all cap index (with net dividends reinvested) in australian dollars.
-It has a MER of .35% and its 1 and 3 year returns as of March 2020 are -3.64% and 4.17%.
+Vanguard FTSE Europe Shares ETF (ASX:VEQ) tracks the FTSE developed Europe all cap index (with net dividends reinvested) in Australian dollars.
+It has a MER of .35%.

-Vanguard FTSE Asia ex Japan Shares Index ETF (ASX:VAE) tracks the FTSE asia pacific ex Japan, Australia and New zealand net index in Australian Dollars.
-It has a MER of .4% and its 1 and 3 year returns have been -.46% and 7.44% as of March 2020.
+Vanguard FTSE Asia ex Japan Shares Index ETF (ASX:VAE) tracks the FTSE Asia Pacific ex Japan, Australia and New Zealand net index in Australian Dollars.
+It has a MER of .40%.

 Vanguard Global Minimum Volatility Fund (ASX:VMIN)

-Vanguard Global Minimum Volatility Fund (ASX:VMIN) tracks the FTSE global all cap index (AUD hedged). it has a MER of .28% and its one year return as of March 20 was -9.08%.
+Vanguard Global Minimum Volatility Fund (ASX:VMIN) tracks the FTSE global all cap index (AUD hedged).
+It has a MER of .28%.

 Vanguard Global Value Equity Fund (ASX:VVLU)

-Vanguard Global Value Equity Fund (ASX:VVLU) tracks the FTSE Developed all-cap in australian dollars index.
-It has a MER of .28% and as of March 2020 its one year return was -22.52% (OUCH!)
+Vanguard Global Value Equity Fund (ASX:VVLU) tracks the FTSE Developed all-cap in Australian dollars index.

 Vanguards Infrastructure fund ETFs in Australia